-What does this mean for men in recovery from lust addiction, sexual compulsions, and other unhealthy attachments?
+What does this mean for those in recovery from addictions, compulsions, and unhealthy attachments?
 First, we must come to realize that nothing on this earth lasts, including the feeling we chase when we act out in our compulsive behavior.
-As we find freedom from lust addictions or attachments, it can be easy to resort to other seemingly less destructive substances or behaviors as a substitute.
-Therefore, we gather together to understand the wholeness of our spiritual condition through the shared experience of our fellow brothers.
+As we find freedom from the primary source of our addictions or attachments, it can be easy to resort to other seemingly less destructive substances or behaviors as a substitute.
+Therefore, we gather together in general recovery meetings to understand the wholeness of our spiritual condition through the shared experience of our fellow brothers and sisters.

 Furthermore, it is often the case that we must witness the collapse of our own kingdom before awakening to the Kingdom of God.
 In 12-step recovery, we refer to this as a spiritual awakening.
 It is through the realization of our own powerlessness that the Son of Man can stake a claim to our lives.
-In fact, Jesus continues with a warning that each of us might relate to:
+In fact, Jesus continues with a warning that each of us can relate to: